 and look at the results,

-we see that Bear’s modeling is qualitatively the same as it was for the noisy data.
+we see that Bear’s modeling is qualitatively the same as it was for the noisy data, but sharper.
 This again highlights that Bear does not overfit to noise in the data.
-Its estimates will always, of course, be somewhat “wobbly” due to that noise, but it shouldn’t completely “hallucinate” gross structure that isn’t really there.

 It was asked on Bear’s Facebook Page whether Bear could successfully solve the spiral classification problem, without being explicitly programmed for spiral shapes.
 I answered that it indeed could, provided that there was enough data provided for it to infer statistically significant shapes.